 There are several pieces of legislation relating to the use and maintenance of fall arrest equipment.
 The Personal Protective Equipment at Work Regulations 1992 maintains that it is an employer’s responsibility to ensure fall arrest equipment is in good repair and is replaced when necessary.
-In line with BS EN 365:2004, fall arrest equipment should be examined ‘at least twelve-monthly’, although more frequently is recommended.
+In line with BS EN 365:2004, fall arrest equipment should be examined annually, although more frequently is recommended.

 It’s also worth noting the Work at Height Regulations 2005, which also maintains that equipment used in dangerous situations is inspected at regular intervals.

-Alternatively, if you would like some more information about our fall arrest equipment, or our testing and inspection services, please get in touch on: 020 3819 7199.
+If you would like some more information about our fall arrest equipment, or our testing and inspection services, please get in touch on 020 3819 7199, or contact us online.